Your class teacher is Mr Brooks and your teaching assistants are Mrs Cope and Mrs Hancock

 Homework is set on Fridays and is to be handed in by Fridays.
 You will be notified it there are any changes to this.

 In our English sessions, our daily Accerelated Reading sessions will help us to improve our reading skills, especially alongside additional comprehension sessions.
-In Talk For Writing, we will be learning about a range of genres: balanced argument, character profiles and recounts.
+In Storytelling sessions, we will be learning about a range of genres: suspense stories, balanced arguments and character descriptions.

 Homework continues to be an integral part of our learning experience in Year 6.
 All children are set homework tasks on a Friday, which are then to be handed in by the following Friday.
 Homework always includes a reading comprehension task, a maths-related task which links to learning in class that week, a grammar-related task which links to learning in class that week and 10 weekly spellings.
 Please also ensure that your child reads at home at LEAST 3 x weekly.